 Warranty

-As I said earlier, whole house dehumidifiers are pretty expensive to purchase due to their capacity.
-While we users can do nothing to change that, it is only expedient that you go for products with some form of insurance, which in this case is a warranty.
-Different products come with different warranties depending on manufacturers, and I totally recommend you get one with solid insurance in case the unexpected happens.
+As I said earlier, whole-house dehumidifiers are expensive due to their capacity.
+While we users can do nothing to change that, it is only expedient that you go for products with some form of insurance, which is a warranty.
+Different products come with different warranties depending on manufacturers, and I recommend getting one with solid insurance in case the unexpected happens.

 Moisture extraction capacity and house coverage

 Perhaps the most important feature when it comes to dehumidifiers is their capacity.
-This includes its moisture extraction rate (in gallons or pints) per day, as well as the size of the home it can cover.
+This includes its moisture extraction rate (in gallons or pints) per day and the size of the home it can cover.

-When it comes to dehumidifier capacity, higher is always better; however, there is a risk of purchasing way higher than what you need, spending more money in the process.
-This is why it is important to study your home and get what is befitting.
+When it comes to dehumidifier capacity, higher is always better; however, purchasing way higher than you need and spending more money in the process is risky.
+This is why studying your home and getting what is befitting is important.

 Humidity regulator with automatic dehumidification

 For easy use and more convenient running, go for a product with a manual humidity regulator at least.
-The higher end of dehumidifiers, however, is automatic humidity regulation, with a reference point set by the user.
+However, the higher end of dehumidifiers is automatic humidity regulation, with a reference point set by the user.
 With this combination, you can simply set and allow it to work for a long period of time without the need for frequent monitoring.

 - Installation options:

-There are essentially two installation options when it comes to whole-house humidifiers – those that can be installed as standalone as well as mounted on an HVAC system with ducts, and others that are just strictly HVAC compatible.
+There are essentially two installation options for whole-house humidifiers – those that can be installed as standalone and mounted on an HVAC system with ducts and others that are strictly HVAC compatible.

 Depending on the product you opt for, you might also need to install an HVAC system alongside it.
 What I’m saying, in essence, is that purchasing a dehumidifier with two installation options is always better than the other with just one option.

-Ducted dehumidifiers working principle is not really complex.
-They are installed on an already existing HVAC system, possessing a high capacity fan that pulls air from the ducts, forcing it through the dehumidifier, where moisture is condensed as it passes through.
-This air is then released, and the condensed water is drained through another outlet of the dehumidifier.
+The ducted dehumidifier working principle is not really complex.
+They are installed on an existing HVAC system, possessing a high-capacity fan that pulls air from the ducts, forcing it through the dehumidifier, where moisture condenses as it passes through.
+This air is then released, and the condensed water is drained through another dehumidifier outlet.

 How to duct a whole house dehumidifier

-Before I go into this, remember that if you purchased an Aprilaire product, self-installation would most likely void its warranty.
+Before I go into this, remember that self-installation would most likely void its warranty if you purchased an Aprilaire product.
 It is always advisable to involve a professional.

 - Mount the dehumidifier at a preferred location with easy access to the duct